MobileProto16/Mobile-Proto-16/deepdive1/README.md

 ---
 <a name="3"/>
 ## Making an instrumented unit test   [↑](#home)
 If you remember the difference between local and instrumented tests, you'll want to use instrumented tests to test most things about how the app actually works (like testing if clicking a button does something).
+We'll be using the [Espresso framework](https://google.github.io/android-testing-support-library/docs/espresso/index.html) to write these tests.

 Let's start with making a test for Lesson 3's homework.
 I want to start with making a test for one of the buttons that changes the background color.
 ```java